|Andrew A. Ganse|

 Key Skills Summary

-• PhD geophysics, 16 years research experience developing advanced statistical and numerical analysis algorithms.
+• PhD geophysics, 20+ years experience developing advanced statistical and numerical analysis algorithms.

-• Strong interpersonal communication skills via public speaking, technical writing, and leading small groups.
+• Strong communication skills via public speaking, technical writing, project management, mentoring of junior staff.

-• Principal Scientist & Founder, Anseres Research & Technology LLC, Kenmore, WA.
+• Principal Scientist & Owner, Anseres Research & Technology LLC, Kenmore, WA.
 Sept 2016 – present.

 • Senior Research Physicist, Acoustics Department, Applied Physics Laboratory, Seattle, WA.
 Aug 2013 – Nov 2015.